jtalamini/2dhmsr/LabTeaching@OsloMet.md

 );
 ```

-`TimeFunction` has a public `control()` method, which is called by the simulator at each time step, and this applies to each voxel its corresponding signal:
+`TimeFunction` has a public `control()` method, which is called by the simulator at each time step, and that applies to each voxel the corresponding signal:

 ```java
 public void control(double t, Grid<? extends ControllableVoxel> voxels) {